sereneblue/krypto/README.md

 ###Credits

-	- xerpi for sftdlib and sf2dlib.
+	- xerpi for sftdlib and sf2dlib
 	- smealum, et. al for the great work on libctru
-	- Dave Gamble for the cJSON
+	- Dave Gamble for the cJSON library
-	- cryptocompare.com for the API.
+	- cryptocompare.com for the API
-	- icons8.com a cool site to get free icons.
+	- icons8.com a cool site to get free icons
 	- The League of Moveable Type for the Raleway font